Risky Business

+Risky Business was released theatrically in the United States on August 5, 1983.
+A commercial and critical success, the film grossed more than $63 million at the box office, making it the tenth-highest-grossing film of 1983 in the United States, and received acclaim, with many comparing it to The Graduate (1967).
+Cruise's performance earned him the first Golden Globe Award nomination of his career.

+Retrospective critical analysis has recognized Risky Business as one of the best high school and teen films of all time.

 Plot

-High-achieving high school student Joel Goodsen lives with his wealthy parents in the Chicago North Shore area of Glencoe.
+High-achieving high school student Joel Goodson lives with his wealthy parents in the Chicago North Shore area of Glencoe.
 His father wants him to attend Princeton University, his alma mater, so Joel participates in Future Enterprisers, an extracurricular activity in which students work in teams to create small businesses.
 When Joel's parents go away on a trip, his friend Miles convinces him to use his newfound freedom to have some fun.
-On the first night, Joel raids the liquor cabinet, plays the stereo loudly, joyrides in his father's car and dances around the living room in his briefs and button-down shirt to "Old Time Rock and Roll".
+On the first night, Joel raids the liquor cabinet, plays the stereo loudly, and dances around the living room in his briefs and button-down shirt to "Old Time Rock and Roll".

 The following day, Miles calls a prostitute named Jackie on Joel's behalf.
-Jackie turns out to be a male cross-dresser, so Joel pays her just to leave.
-But, as she's leaving, she gives Joel the number for another prostitute, Lana.
+Jackie turns out to be a male cross-dresser, so Joel pays him just to leave.
+But, as he is leaving, he gives Joel the number for another prostitute, Lana.
 That night, Joel is unable to sleep and hesitantly calls Lana, who is revealed as a gorgeous blonde woman, and they spend the entire night having sex.

-The next morning, Lana asks Joel for $300 for her services.
+The next morning, Lana asks Joel for $300 ($925 in 2023 dollars) for her services.
 He goes to the bank, but when he returns, she is gone, along with his mother's expensive Steuben glass egg.
 Joel finds Lana and demands the egg back, but her pimp Guido interrupts them, pulling a gun.
 While in his father's Porsche 928, Joel is chased by Guido, but eventually escapes.
 Lana tells Joel that the egg is with the rest of her belongings at Guido's.
 He lets her stay at his house while he goes to school.
 When he returns, his friends have come over, and Lana has invited another prostitute, Vicki, to stay, but Joel rejects the idea.
 The women leave, only to encounter Guido and get into an altercation on Joel's front lawn before running back into his house.
 Joel agrees to the women spending one more night.